Ecotourism Australia Limited Terms & Conditions

 Ecotourism Australia Ltd reserves the right to modify these terms and conditions at any time as appropriate and may provide members and certified operators with notice of modification.
 Such modification will be effective immediately upon sending or posting of the modified terms and conditions.

-Certified operators are required to pay their first annual fee as soon as certification is granted.
-Annual fees are then due for payment annually on the anniversary of certification being granted.
-Annual fees for certification are determined based on a business’ annual turnover.
-Certified operators’ Ecotourism Australia Ltd Membership is included in the annual certification fee for certified operators.
+Operators and destinations are required to pay their first annual fee on application.
+Annual fees are due for payment annually on the anniversary of the application.
+Annual fees for certification are determined based on a business’ annual turnover or the destination’s population.
+Ecotourism Australia Ltd membership is included in the annual certification fee for certified operators and certified destinations.
+Applicants will only get the full membership benefits once they become certified.

-Ecotourism Australia Ltd non-certified members are required to pay their first annual fee on approval of their Membership by Ecotourism Australia Ltd, and annual fees are then due for payment annually on the anniversary of membership.
+Ecotourism Australia Ltd non-certified members (Business Membership, Protected Area Manager, and Individual Membership) are required to pay their first annual fee on approval of their Membership by Ecotourism Australia Ltd, and annual fees are then due for payment annually on the anniversary of membership.

 Ecotourism Australia Ltd reserves the right to change or increase certification and membership fees at any time.